What is HPP?

 What is STRENSIQ?

-STRENSIQ is a prescription medicine used to treat people with perinatal/infantile- and juvenile-onset hypophosphatasia (HPP).
+STRENSIQ® (asfotase alfa) is a prescription medicine used to treat people with perinatal, infantile, and juvenile onset hypophosphatasia (HPP).